 Fatigue During Radiation Therapy

 During radiation therapy, your body uses a lot of energy dealing with the effects of radiation on normal cells.
-Fatigue usually builds up slowly during the course of treatment, particularly towards the end, and may last for a few weeks after treatment finishes.
+Fatigue during radiation therapy usually builds up slowly during the course of treatment, particularly towards the end, and may last for a few weeks after treatment finishes.
 Many people find that they can’t do as much, but others are able to continue their usual activities without much change.
 Fatigue is a common side effect, and there is a chance you might feel some level of fatigue from radiation therapy.
 Fatigue from radiation therapy can range from a mild to an extreme feeling of being tired.
 Many people describe fatigue as feeling weak, weary, worn out, heavy, or slow.

 Some ways the following may help you save your energy: